glanzkaiser/glanzshamzs/Trilinos/Readme.md

 # About

 The Trilinos Project is an effort to facilitate the design, development, integration and ongoing support of mathematical software libraries within an object-oriented framework for the solution of large-scale, complex multi-physics engineering and scientific problems.
-Trilinos addresses two fundamental issues of developing software for these problems: (i) Providing a streamlined pro- cess and set of tools for development of new algorithmic implementations and (ii) promoting interoperability of independently developed software.
+Trilinos addresses two fundamental issues of developing software for these problems: (i) Providing a streamlined process and set of tools for development of new algorithmic implementations and (ii) promoting interoperability of independently developed software.

 Trilinos uses a two-level software structure designed around collections of packages.
 A Trilinos package is an integral unit usually developed by a small team of experts in a particular algorithms area such as algebraic preconditioners, nonlinear solvers, etc. Packages exist underneath the Trilinos top level, which provides a common look-and-feel, including configuration, documentation, licensing, and bug-tracking.